ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 1. Validates the VID by verifying the checksum
 1. Validates if the VID received as per the VID generation logic

-1. Responds to the source with appropriate message and Raises an alert in case of listed exceptions
+1. Responds to the source with appropriate message and raises an alert in case of listed exceptions

 ### <p align="left"> **1.
 Type: Success – Info Message**